Sourdough discard herbed crackers

 Sourdough discard herbed crackers by

-These crackers are an excellent way to use up leftover starter and are easily customized with whatever herbs you have handy!
+These crackers are an excellent way to use up leftover sourdough starter discard and are easily customized with whatever herbs you have handy!

 makes: approx 12 servings | prep time: 5 min | chill time: 30 minutes | cook time: 12 min | total time: 17 min